ericjen01/NoteZen/NOTES.md

 Come back to the terminal in VS-CODE and type these commands in succession:

-  git remote add origin <Link to GitHub Repo> //maps the remote repo link to local git repo
+  git remote add origin <Link to GitHub Repo,**use http not SSH**> //maps the remote repo link to local git repo

 if you get an error message 'fatal: Could not read from remote repository' -> change your ssh url by an http url for your remote 'origin', use: